Red Turban Rebellions: Southern Red Turbans

 In the summer of 1351, Peng Yingyu and his principal military follower, Zou Pusheng, found in Xu Shouhui, a cloth peddler, the makings of a Red Turban figurehead.
-In September, Zou captured the city of Qishui in southern Hubei and enthroned Xu Shouhui as emperor over the Red Turban dynasty of "Tianwan" (Heaven Consummated).
-The new dynasty expanded southward and briefly held Hanyang, Hankou, and Wuchang before being driven off in 1352.
+In September, Zou captured the city of Qishui in southern Hubei and enthroned Xu Shouhui as emperor of "Tianwan" (Heaven Consummated).
+The new state expanded southward and briefly held Hanyang, Hankou, and Wuchang before being driven off in 1352.
 In 1355, Zou was succeeded by Ni Wenjun as military leader.
 Ni took Hanyang again in 1356 and moved the dynasty's capital there.
 The next year, Ni attempted to murder Xu and replace him but failed.
 He was executed and replaced by Chen Youliang.
 Under Chen, the dynasty's territories rapidly expanded and in less than two years, had taken Chongqing and held all of Sichuan.
 In 1360, Chen murdered Xu and seized the throne, renaming the dynasty to Han.
 He immediately launched an attack on Nanjing but failed to take it and was forced to return to Wuchang, which he made his capital.
 Chen attacked Zhu Yuanzhang and was defeated, being ejected from Jiangxi in 1361.
 Chen made a final attempt at defeating Zhu in 1363, sending a large armada down the Changjiang into Lake Poyang.
-Cheng and Zhu's forces engaged in a long running battle lasting over the summer before Chen was defeated and killed after suffering an arrow wound to the head.
+Chen and Zhu's forces engaged in a long running battle lasting over the summer before Chen was defeated and killed after suffering an arrow wound to the head.
 Zhu then took Han Lin'er, who had been Chen's ward since the death of Liu Futong.

 In Sichuan, the Red Turban commander, Ming Yuzhen, refused to acknowledge Chen Youliang when he usurped Xu Shouhui.
 Ming declared his own Red Turban kingdom of Ming Xia.
 He seemed to have governed competently, having recruited scholars and heeding the advice of a Confucian official named Liu Zhen, but failed in an attempt to take Yunnan from the Mongols.
 Ming reigned until he died of illness at the age of 35 in 1366.
 He was succeeded by his son, Ming Sheng, who surrendered to the Ming dynasty in 1371.

 Historical records commonly portray the Red Turban Army as dealing with captive Yuan officials and soldiers with considerable violence.
 In his work on violence in rural China, William T. Rowe writes: